-First things first – overhead cranes can come in many shapes and sizes, so if you’re not certain on terminology it’s best to start by asking: what exactly is an overhead crane?
+First things first – overhead cranes can come in many shapes and sizes, so if you’re not certain of the terminology it’s best to start by asking: what exactly is an overhead crane?

-An overhead crane consists of two parallel runways which support a horizontal beam (often called the bridge or simply the crane) on which a hoist or hoists run.
+An overhead crane consists of two parallel runways which support a horizontal beam (often called the bridge or simply the crane) on which a hoist or hoist runs.

 - 1 Overhead crane working principle